kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 ---

 {{% capture overview %}}
 Use the Kubernetes command-line tool, [kubectl](/docs/user-guide/kubectl/), to deploy and manage applications on Kubernetes.
-Using kubectl, you can inspect cluster resources; create, delete, and update components; and look at your new cluster and bring up example apps.
+Using kubectl, you can inspect cluster resources; create, delete, and update components; look at your new cluster; and bring up example apps.
 {{% /capture %}}

 {{% capture prerequisites %}}
-You must use a kubectl version that is within one minor version difference with your cluster.
+You must use a kubectl version that is within one minor version difference of your cluster.
 For example, a v1.2 client should work with v1.1, v1.2, and v1.3 master.
 Using the latest version of kubectl helps avoid unforeseen issues.
 {{% /capture %}}